caceres-lab/GeONTIpe/README.md

 conda activate Inversiones
 ```
 ## Inputs
+### Inputs for Running the Complete Pipeline
-In case the complete pipeline needs to be executed (from downloading to genotype), the inputs are as follows:
+If you need to execute the entire pipeline (from downloading to genotyping), the required inputs are:
-  - allcoords.txt: This file specifies the inversions to be tested.
-The separator for each column must be a tab and include the following information: Inv_ID chromosome BP1_start BP1_end BP2_start BP2_end (chromosome should be 1,2,...,X,Y).
+  - Allcoords.txt: Specifies the inversions to be tested.
+Each column must be tab-separated and include: Inv_ID, chromosome, BP1_start, BP1_end, BP2_start, BP2_end (chromosome should be 1, 2, ..., X, Y).
-  - ListaTodos.txt: This file contains all individuals with their respective URLs for downloading the necessary data in fastq or fasta format.
-It must be tab-separated with the format: Individual URL (If there are multiple URLs per individual, each URL should be associated with the same individual).
+  - ListaTodos.txt: Contains all individuals with their respective URLs for downloading the necessary data in FASTQ or FASTA format.
+Must be tab-separated with the format: Individual, URL (if there are multiple URLs per individual, each URL should be associated with the same individual).
-  - gender: This file provides the sex of each sample, separated by a tab: Sample sex (Women/Men).
+  - gender: Provides the sex of each sample, separated by a tab: Sample, sex (Women/Men).
-  - conversion.txt: A file for converting chromosome names in the following style: chr1, chr2...
-(This can be modified depending on the reference genome used and the chromosome names it provides).
+  - conversion.txt: Converts chromosome names, e.g., chr1, chr2, ... (modifiable based on the reference genome used and its chromosome names).

+### References:
-  - References: Std_ref.fa (reference genome to use, e.g., hg38), t2t_ref.fa (T2T or other secondary reference genome), and All_snp.vcf.gz (SNPs used in the analysis).
+  - Std_ref.fa (reference genome to use, e.g., hg38)
+  - t2t_ref.fa (T2T or other secondary reference genome)
+  - All_snp.vcf.gz (SNPs used in the analysis)

+### Inputs for Using Pre-Mapped Files
-If the mapped files are already available, either locally or on an FTP server, allcoords.txt and ListaTodos.txt are not required but must be exchanged by:
+If mapped files are already available, either locally or on an FTP server, you do not need allcoords.txt and ListaTodos.txt.
+Instead, provide:
   - Individuals.txt: List of all the samples to be tested.

+### Directory Structure
-All these outputs should be placed in the Infor directory and all necessary references in Infor/Reference.
+  - Place all input files in the Infor directory.
+  - Place all necessary references in the Infor/Reference directory.

 ## Output
-To track the workflow steps, you can enter the tracking_pipeline directory, where files for each step will be created.
+To track the workflow steps, you can enter in the tracking_pipeline directory, where files for each step will be created.
 The main outputs will be found in the Genotyping directory and the directories of each analyzed sample.

 In the Genotyping directory, for each analyzed inversion, you will find all the generated probes.
 Note that if fewer than three probes are found, the specific directory for that inversion will not be created.
 This information can be checked in tracking_pipeline/created_probes.txt.